 - The Rugrats Movie opened with an action sequence where the babies (in full "Okie-Dokie Jones" regalia) try to retrieve some kind of monkey idol.
 It turns out to just be another one of their daydreams.

 - A somewhat stranger example opened the sequel, Rugrats in Paris, this time with a parody of The Godfather.
 Again, the kids are just playing pretend.

 - Rugrats Go Wild! continued the tradition by showing the babies having a jungle adventure.
-Yet another daydream, which the babies imagined after watching some of Nigel Thronberry's documentaries.
+It's yet another daydream, which the babies imagined after watching some of Nigel Thornberry's documentaries.